3DBAG/roofer/docs/data_requirements.md

 + Preferably a roofprint, since the input point cloud was also acquired from the air.
 + I should be well aligned with the point cloud.
 + Can be in any [default OGR supported format](https://gdal.org/en/latest/drivers/vector/index.html).
 This includes GeoPackage, Shapefile, PostGIS, etc.

+Moreover all input data is assumed to be in the same SRS (Spatial Reference System).
+This SRS is assumed to be a projected system with coordinates in meters.
+The output data will also be in this SRS.